-Even though God saves these people by grace, the children of Israel were testing God rather than trusting Him, and they experienced the consequences of their lack of trust.
+Even though God saves these people by grace, Israel’s children were testing God rather than trusting Him.
+They experienced the consequences of their lack of trust.

 Verse 11 – These things happened as an example for our instruction, so you must learn the lesson.
 Just because you experienced God’s grace initially in the past, and though it was profound, it does not mean things will always be the same.
 The application of grace should be a daily occurrence.

 Verse 13 – When your test comes, there is a way out of that temptation because God provides a means of escape.
 You can trust God in times of testing.

 Verse 14 – We are to flee idolatry?

 When you look to some created thing to give you what only God can give you, that is idolatry.
 An idol is anything in your life that is so central to your life that you can’t have a meaningful life if you lose it. —Dr. Tim Keller

 Human strength is no match to the evil challenges of our souls.
 What we need is supernatural.
 You cannot have self-control in times of temptation if idolatrous passions are fueling you from within.
 Self-control only works when the Lord is your animating center.